Nahant Victorian Dance Weekend

 The perennial question that confronts one when getting ready for a ball is "What

 shall I wear?"
-For our vintage Balls we encourage our patrons to wear period style dress, or dress that
+For our vintage Balls, we encourage our patrons to wear dress that is either

-is evocative of the period or theme if they wish but modern formal or semi-formal wear is also equally
+period-style or evocative of the period or theme, but modern formal or semi-formal wear is also equally

 acceptable.
-Please don’t let the lack of period clothing keep you away from the ball.
-The main thing is
+Please don’t let the lack of period or formal clothing keep you away from the ball; the most important thing is

 acceptable alternative to white tie and tails or a tuxedo.
 For those who wish to recreate the mid (1850-60s)

 or late (1880-90s) Victorian Era, we have created a guide with illustrations of some of the styles worn during this